 Further, product by process claims are allowable in Australia and irrespective of whether the product itself is patently distinct from other products known at the relevant time.
-Also, in New Zealand, obviousness cannot be assessed during examination.
-These things mean that these countries will remain of interest to multinational food companies and as a consequence, the patent landscape is relatively complex.
+The relative ease of patenting in Australia and New Zealand means that these countries will remain of interest to multinational food companies and as a consequence, the patent landscape is relatively complex.

 Given the need for regular and frequent infringement assessments, our focus is on providing cost-effective and yet comprehensive patent searching and assessment and we have developed a staggered, stepwise model for doing so for our Australian, New Zealand and foreign multinational clients.

 We also draw on a team of patent attorneys having speciality in the chemical, biotechnical and engineering arts to provide a highly experienced technical team for patent drafting, prosecution and portfolio management.

 FPA Patent Attorneys technical range of expertise includes: